ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 # File System
 ---
-The file system library is subset of the full .NET file system support.
-Most example should work with without minor changes.
+The file system library is a subset of the full .NET file system support.
+Most examples should work with only minor changes.
 The internal drivers fully support FAT16 or FAT32 file systems, with no limitations beyond the FAT file system itself!

 > [!Note]
 > The USB drive must have an MBR record, not a GPT table.